EUR-Lex Access to European Union law

 • any business done in part of or in the whole of the EU.

-Introduction of new restrictive measures regimes
+Introduction of regimes of restrictive measures

 BACKGROUND